What Is an Argumentative Essay?

 - Usually, you will have three or more reasons why the reader should accept your position.
 These will be your topic sentences.

-- Support each of these reasons with argument, examples, statistics, authorities or anecdotes
+- Support each of these reasons with logic, examples, statistics, authorities, or anecdotes.

 - What objections will your readers have?
-Answer them with argument or evidence.
+Answer them with an argument or evidence.

 - What other positions do people take on this subject?
 What is your reason for rejecting these positions?